mclubb/bfoh_theme/README.md

 # bfoh_theme

-This is a customized theme template
+This is a customized wordpress theme